Skip to main content

 The caveat: a short run is still a short run

-None of this changes the core caution that applies to any form-based number, weighted or not.
+Weighted or flat, a form number built on five matches is still built on five matches.
 A player or team can look completely different depending on whether you catch them mid hot streak or mid cold spell, and neither streak is guaranteed to hold once more matches are played.
 See variance and sample size for the general reasoning on why a small number of matches carries far less weight than a larger one, and treat any form number, FootyMetrics' or otherwise, as one input alongside the actual match history behind it, not a verdict on its own.

 Form rate FAQs